YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 In the **framework layer** , supporting services for commercial NFT assets are provided, and modules such as multi-chain data analytics, omnichannel payment, copyright and royalty management, digital asset wallet management, digital asset transaction management, decentralized data services, and decentralized governance services are built based on standard protocols.
 This allows developers to quickly and conveniently develop decentralized commercial-grade NFT applications (dApps) through the framework layer and Web 3.0 API.

-The **application layer** is an open ecosystem application system, including a general NFT trading platform created by the Uptick Network team and various applications based on years of industry experience.
+The **ecosystem application layer** is an open ecosystem application system, including a general NFT trading platform created by the Uptick Network team and various applications based on years of industry experience.
 More importantly, it will consist of ecosystem applications created by global commercial application developers and operators.
 We believe that high-quality NFT infrastructure platforms and effective incentive mechanisms will attract a large number of high-quality commercial applications to be implemented on the Uptick Network.

 <img src="https://github.com/UptickNetwork/Uptick-KB/blob/main/image/FourMainLayers.png" style="width: 90%;">

 **Uptick Network Infrastructure | Key Components**

-**3. Uptick Chain**
+### **3. Uptick Chain**

 <img src="https://github.com/UptickNetwork/Uptick-KB/blob/main/image/UptickChain.png" style="width: 90%;">